slack-ruby/slack-ruby-bot-server/RELEASING.md

 ```
 ## Stable Release

-You're reading the documentation for the **stable** release of slack-ruby-bot-server, 0.2.2.
+You're reading the documentation for the **stable** release of slack-ruby-bot-server, 2.0.1.
 See [UPGRADING](UPGRADING.md) when upgrading from an older version.
 ```

 Commit your changes.

 ```
 git add README.md CHANGELOG.md
-git commit -m "Preparing for release, 0.2.2."
+git commit -m "Preparing for release, 2.0.1."
-git push origin master
+git push upstream master
 ```

 Release.